matloff/omsi/READMEecs132.md

 ## Example: Real exam problems from ECS 132, UC Davis

-After connecting to the server and selecting Question 1, the student will this this OMSI screen:
+After connecting to the server and selecting Question 1, the student will see this OMSI screen:

 ![alt text](ECS132a.png)